Comparing WisdomTree (WT) & The Competition

 |5.35%

 96.0% of WisdomTree shares are held by institutional investors.
 Comparatively, 54.3% of shares of all “Security brokers & dealers” companies are held by institutional investors.
-7.8% of WisdomTree shares are held by insiders.
-Comparatively, 25.9% of shares of all “Security brokers & dealers” companies are held by insiders.
-Strong institutional ownership is an indication that hedge funds, endowments and large money managers believe a company is poised for long-term growth.
+7.8% of WisdomTree shares are held by company insiders.
+Comparatively, 25.9% of shares of all “Security brokers & dealers” companies are held by company insiders.
+Strong institutional ownership is an indication that hedge funds, large money managers and endowments believe a company is poised for long-term growth.

-WisdomTree pays an annual dividend of $0.12 per share and has a dividend yield of 2.3%.
-WisdomTree pays out 22.2% of its earnings in the form of a dividend.
-As a group, “Security brokers & dealers” companies pay a dividend yield of 2.2% and pay out 36.2% of their earnings in the form of a dividend.
-WisdomTree is clearly a better dividend stock than its competitors, given its higher yield and lower payout ratio.

 Summary